By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Staying connected with David Joel Miller

-Two David Joel Miller Books are available now!
+Six David Joel Miller Books are available now!

 Bumps on the Road of Life.
 Whether you struggle with anxiety, depression, low motivation, or addiction, you can recover.
 Bumps on the Road of Life is the story of how people get off track and how to get your life out of the ditch.

 For these and my upcoming books; please visit my Author Page – David Joel Miller

 Want the latest blog posts as they publish?
 Subscribe to this blog.

-Want the latest on news from recoveryland, the field of counseling, my writing projects, speaking and teaching?
+Want the latest on news from recoveryland, the field of counseling, my writing projects, speaking, and teaching?
 Please sign up for my newsletter at – Newsletter.
 I promise not to share your email or to send you spam, and you can unsubscribe at any time.

-For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders see my Facebook author’s page, davidjoelmillerwriter.
-If you are in the Fresno California area, information about my private practice is at counselorfresno.com.
+For more about David Joel Miller and my work in the areas of mental health, substance abuse, and Co-occurring disorders, see my Facebook author’s page, davidjoelmillerwriter.